MmCopyVirtualMemory/CollatzConjecture/README.md

 I checked up to 20k myself with no problems ;).
 According to the source where I found the conjecture, other mathematicians have gone so far as to check to 2^68th.

 I had a lot of fun making this and trying out a different coding style to what I am used to so if there are any problems similar to this, please let me know because I would be happy to write another solution similar to this one.

+"Why the fuck would anyone want this" - $urge